Introduction to Spaced Learning

 Let’s face it: With the fast pace of work today students don’t have time to spend hours in front of e-learning content or in a classroom.
-The good news is that “Spaced Learning” can be more effective than traditional learning, and spaced learning takes less time to complete.
+The good news is that “Spaced Learning” can be more effective than traditional learning and takes less time to complete.
 Until now, spaced learning has been harder to track than traditional learning methods.
-Since spaced learning consists of short bursts of learning over a period of time, perhaps days or weeks, it would be difficult to track in an LMS.
+Since this method consists of short bursts of learning over a period of time, perhaps days or weeks, it would be difficult to track in an LMS.
 With the development of xAPI and cmi5, however, it is now much easier to launch and track student interaction with spaced learning.

 What is Spaced Learning?